clungu/clungu.github.io/_posts/2018-07-18-Embeddings explained.md

 ![image.png](https://raw.githubusercontent.com/rohan-varma/paper-analysis/master/word2vec-papers/models.png)

-(Continous Bag of Words), (Skip Gram model)
+(Continuous Bag of Words), (Skip Gram model)

 These embeddings have some pretty cool properties:

 ![image.png](https://shanelynnwebsite-mid9n9g1q9y8tt.netdna-ssl.com/wp-content/uploads/2018/02/vocabulary-linear-relationships.png)

 One downside of embeddings is that they are specific to what they have been trained on.
-In this case, english word embeddings are specific, to english and don't relate in any way to embeddings of other languages (except for the fact that distances between equivalent words should have roughtly the same values)
+In this case, English word embeddings are specific, to English and don't relate in any way to embeddings of other languages (except for the fact that distances between equivalent words should have roughly the same values)

-### Same space alligned embeddings
+### Same space aligned embeddings

-You can also have embeddings alligned in the same vector space
+You can also have embeddings aligned in the same vector space

-FastText embeddings have a [git repo](https://github.com/Babylonpartners/fastText_multilingual) that you can use to allign all the 190 language embeddings on the same vector space.
+FastText embeddings have a [git repo](https://github.com/Babylonpartners/fastText_multilingual) that you can use to align all the 190 language embeddings on the same vector space.

-One thing that you can use them for is to do a quick, dirty and imperfect transaltion mechanism, where for each word in language A, you take it's embeddings, and search the closest embedding form language B. Having found that embedding you can now substitute it with the word it stands for.
+One thing that you can use them for is to do a quick, dirty and imperfect translation mechanism, where for each word in language A, you take it's embeddings, and search the closest embedding form language B. Having found that embedding you can now substitute it with the word it stands for.

 Bellow is a translation done using this mechanism.